-- If you bought identical shares within the previous 30 days that aren't replacement shares, it is not a wash sale. - There are mechanical rules to handle the situation where you don't buy exactly the same number of shares you sold, or where you bought and sold multiple lots of shares. - Your loss may be disallowed if a person who's related to you (or an entity related to you such as an IRA) buys replacement property. - During the wash sale period, if you enter into a contract or option to acquire replacement stock, that will be considered a wash sale. - If you don't sell the replacement stock in the same year, your loss will be postponed, possibly to a year when the deduction is of far less value. - If you die before selling the replacement stock, neither you nor your heirs will benefit from the basis adjustment. - You can also lose the benefit of the deduction permanently if you sell stock and arrange to have a related person - or your IRA - buy replacement stock.
+- If you bought identical shares within the previous 30 days that aren't replacement shares, it is not a wash sale. - There are mechanical rules to handle the situation where you don't buy the same number of shares you sold, or where you bought and sold multiple lots of shares. - Your loss may be disallowed if a person who's related to you (or an entity related to you such as an IRA) buys replacement property. - During the wash sale period, if you enter a contract or option to acquire replacement stock, that will be considered a wash sale. - If you don't sell the replacement stock in the same year, your loss will be postponed, possibly to a year when the deduction is of far less value. - If you die before selling the replacement stock, neither you nor your heirs will benefit from the basis adjustment. - You can also lose the benefit of the deduction permanently if you sell stock and arrange to have a related person or your IRA buy replacement stock.

-IV.
-MARK-TO-MARKET ACCOUNTING
+V. MARK-TO-MARKET ACCOUNTING

-Beginning in 1997, the tax law has permitted active traders to elect a method of accounting called the Mark-to-Market method.
-Many active traders will find this election attractive as a way to make filing simpler - and possibly reduce their taxes.
+Beginning in 1997, the tax law has permitted active traders of stocks and options to elect a method of accounting called the Mark-to-Market method.
+Many active traders will find this election attractive to make filing simpler - and possibly reduce their taxes.

 This is one of the most important decisions you'll make as a trader and your decision will have great ramifications and should not be taken lightly.
-The rules are fairly complex and will be completely new to most traders.
+The rules are complex and will be completely new to most traders.
 It is very important to read this article thoroughly, and then consult with a knowledgeable tax professional before making your decision.
+Please keep in mind this is different than deducting trading expenses on your return.